Charlie Root

 Charles Henry "Chinski" Root (March 17, 1899 – November 5, 1970) was an American Major League Baseball pitcher with the St. Louis Browns and the Chicago Cubs between 1923 and 1941.
 Root batted and threw right-handed.
 He holds the club record for games, innings pitched, and career wins with 201.
+He is the last player born in the 19th Century to play in Major League Baseball.

 Early life

 Born on Saint Patrick's Day, Root was the eighth of nine children born to Jacob and Mary Root in Middletown, Ohio.
 He left school at 13 due to being reprimanded by his teacher for his behavior.
 His father envisioned his son working in the local steel mill; although he did not get in his son's interest in baseball, he demanded that his son find a job to help the family.
 Root had numerous jobs, such as driver of a grocery wagon, working in a box factory, and being a pattern-maker at the Armco mill.
 By the time he was twenty, he was playing semipro ball with the Middletown Eagles, making $5 for each game ($ in current dollar terms) on Sundays before leaving for the Hamilton Engine Works, who offered $35 a game ($ in current dollar terms) and a job for $50 a week ($ in current dollar terms).
 Carl Weilman of the St. Louis Browns noticed his play (in which he led them to the Southern Ohio industrial league championship) and signed him to a contract.
 Root reported to spring training camp for the Browns in Bogalusa, Louisiana in 1921.